kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/prerequisites-for-installation-on-minikube.md

     ```

-3. Make sure your Kubernetes version is compatible by running `kubectl version` in your minikube cluster node.
+3. Make sure your Kubectl version is compatible by running `kubectl version` in your minikube cluster node.
 The output may look as below:

     ```bash
    ❯ kubectl version